Exit planning

 This is the primary reason venture-backed startups elect C-corp status from formation: it preserves QSBS eligibility for founders and investors.
 An S-corp that later converts to C-corp can issue new qualifying shares after the conversion date, but shares issued while the entity was taxed as an S-corp do not retroactively qualify for §1202.

-The five-year hold requirement
+The holding period requirement

 One exception: if you exchange qualifying QSBS for other QSBS in a tax-free reorganization within 60 days under §1045, the holding period can carry over.
 This is uncommon but worth knowing if a rollover deal is on the table.